-Therefore, for each of the scan start times (2.5, 7.5, and 23.5 hours post administration of the oral dose) there will be an occupancy measurement (D{2occ}) for each of the four brain regions in quadruplicate (i.e. N=4 subjects/dose).
-Therefore, for each modeling method (e.g. SRTM, etc.) there will be 4 doses x 4 subjects/dose x 4 regions = 64 different occupancies in Cohorts 1, 2, 3, and 4.
+Therefore, for each of the scan start times there will be an occupancy measurement (D{2occ}) for each of the four brain regions in quadruplicate (i.e., N=4 subjects/dose).
+Therefore, for each modeling method (e.g., SRTM, etc.) there will be 4 doses x 4 subjects/dose x 4 regions = 64 different occupancies in Cohorts 1, 2, 3, and 4.
 The dose amount and the PET scan time in Cohort 4 will be established adaptively by the results from Cohorts 1, 2, and 3.
 The choice of kinetic model for the final results will be established by methods and criteria previously employed by Dr. Wong and his colleagues, including information content.
 Also, including more than one complete kinetic model will ensure consistency and reliability of the occupancy calculations.